paulinedero/fiverr_hackathon/README.md

 # fiverr_hackathon

-## Objectif
+## Goal
-Application réalisée dans le cadre du deuxième hackathon de la Wild Code School.
-L'objectif de l'application est de pouvoir mettre en relation les professionnels inscrits sur Fiverr.
-Dans notre cas, nous avons opté pour la création d'une "Team Fiverr" qui permettrait de travailler à plusieurs sur un même projet.
+Application realized during the second hackathon of the Wild Code School.
+The goal of the application is to connect professionals registered on Fiverr.
+In our case, we opted for the creation of a "Team Fiverr" which would allow several people to work on the same project.

-## Technologies utilisées
+## Used technologies
 Front : React Native Expo
-Back : Express.js / MySql
+Back: Express.js / MySql

-## Exécuter l'app
-- A exécuter à partir de la branche Dev.
+## Run the app
+- To be executed from the Dev-branch
 - Git clone.
-- NPM install coté application mobile et côté server.
+- NPM install on the mobile application side and server side.
-- Connectez-vous à MySql et lancer le script init.sql et ensuite insert.sql.
+- Connect to MySql and run the script init.sql and then insert.sql.
-- /server : utiliser le .env.sample pour en faire un fichier .env et utiliser vos informations de connexion à MySql.
+- /server : use the .env.sample and rename it .env.
+Use your MySql login information.
 - /server : npm run start
-- /mobile : expo start ou npm run start
+- /mobile: expo start or npm run start
-- Run sur Expo Go (app mobile à télécharger)
+- Run on Expo Go (mobile app to download)

-## Remarques
+## Remarks
-Le Hackathon a duré 3 jours dont 48 heures de code.
-Etant donné certains problèmes techniques, l'application est encore en cours de développement.
-Les appels API Axios doivent encore être mis en place / réglés.
+The Hackathon lasted 3 days including 48 hours of code.
+Due to some technical issues, the application is still under development.
+The Axios API calls still need to be set up / adjusted.